 In the example below, a user has not established a condition, and the rule is written to extract something unspecified from a feed.
 Since the user has not stated what to extract, the rule cannot be saved.
 Providing an interstitial or a warning that the rule is not complete, with suggestions on how to finalize, can lead to a much more user-friendly experience.

-In instances where changes are complicated or need to be implemented quickly, enterprise-level agency tools are still likely more advantageous.
+In instances where changes are complicated or need to be implemented quickly, enterprise-level agency tools like our partner Feedonomics are still likely more advantageous.
 Still, the tool can be useful for some adjustments.
 Let’s take a look at how to make a simple text adjustment with rules.

 Walkthrough: Adjusting Title Text from Indoor/Outdoor to Indoor-Outdoor